redux-form/redux-form/src/pages/Faq.md

 ## 2) What's the difference between `handleSubmit` and `onSubmit`?

-From what I can tell from every example I have seen, there is an unwritten (until now!) rule in the React community:
+From what I can tell from every example I have seen, there is an unwritten – until now! – rule in the React community:

 > **handleX is what you name the function that you pass to the onX prop.**